tinted-theming/home/README.md

 ### Contrib Templates

 In order to prevent ownership issues, we're introducing the concept of contrib templates.
-These are templates which have been handed over to the base16-project, but either aren't sponsored by a base16-project member or don't have enough usage to warrent including with our official templates.
+These are templates which have been transferred to the organization, but either aren't sponsored by an org member or don't have enough usage to warrent inclusion with our official templates.

-Submitting a repository to [base16-project-contrib](https://github.com/base16-project-contrib) and continuing to work on it is a great way to get involved and get noticed as a maintainer so you can work towards getting added to the base16-project team.
+Submitting a repository to [base16-project-contrib](https://github.com/base16-project-contrib) and continuing to work on it is a great way to get involved and get noticed as a maintainer so you can work towards getting added to the project team.

 ### Unofficial Templates